 It is believed that an exploratory investigation on the use of microwave radiation for fruit dehydration either alone or in combination with hot air drying, along with a study of its effects on selected biochemical and physical changes in the dried produce as compared with freeze-dried and hot-air dried products would provide valuable information to the food industry.

 The aims of this study are (a) to explore the utility of microwave radiation for dehydration of apples (dried to about 5 percent moisture), either alone or in combination with hot air drying when necessary, (b) compare the products so obtained with straight dehydrated and freeze-dried apples, (c) to assess the effect of microwave exposure on chemical, biochemical, organoleptic, and physical changes in apples and thus evaluate the potential of microwave radiation either alone or in combination with other principal drying methods, as a process for fruit dehydration, and (d) to determine the effectiveness of microwave energy for enzyme inactivation and sulfur-free cut dried fruit production.

 Nury, Fredoon Shahin, "Effects of Dehydration Processes with Special Reference to Microwave Irradiation on Selected Biochemical and Physical Changes in Apples (Pyrus malus)" (1967).
-All Graduate Theses and Dissertations.
+All Graduate Theses and Dissertations, Spring 1920 to Summer 2023.
 4991.